 The detoxification process is a necessary start to your recovery, but once the drugs and alcohol have left your system, you need to learn how to cope with life without mind or mood altering substances and address the factors that made you pick up that drink or drug in the first place.
 Without this, you will fall into a vicious cycle of short term abstinence followed by relapse.

 How Extended Treatment Can Help

-At a medical detox, with the use of group and individual therapy along with a psychiatric doctor, clinicians are able to properly medicate and then address the underlying mental issues behind substance abuse.
+At a medical detox, with the use of group and individual therapy along with a psychiatric doctor, clinicians are able to properly medicate and then address the underlying mental issues behind the substance abuse.

 Once psychiatric issues are under control with the use of different modalities of therapy and medication, drug and alcohol rehabs can begin to recognize and address other emotional causes for your addiction.